sofusskovgaard/plant-watering-system/docs/index.md

 This approach would be able to service a single plant.

-A single SoC should have an LCD that displays metrics about the plant (soil moisture, tank water level, ambient temperature, light level).
+A single SoC should have an LCD that displays metrics about the plant (soil moisture, tank water level).
 The plant pot should have a soil moisture sensor to help determine when to water the plant.
-A photoresistor to determine how long the plant has received light.
 A RGB LED to help show how much water is left in the tank.

 ### Built with